-Watch True Detective on Sky Box Sets
+Watch True Detective on Sky

 It’s hard to understate the importance of The Sopranos when it first aired in 1999.
 This expertly-crafted, well-acted character-led series showed what TV was capable of, turning the idiot box into an art form.

-The late James Gandolfini undeniably played a huge part in this, his role as therapy-seeking New Jersey crime boss Anthony Soprano anchoring the drama’s moving and darkly comical tone.
+The late James Gandolfini undeniably played a huge part in this, his role as therapy-seeking New Jersey crime boss Anthony Soprano anchoring the drama’s moving and darkly comic tone.
 However, the writing is the real hero, gifting audiences sharp dialogue and thought-provoking, surprising and compelling storytelling simply not seen before or since.

-Watch The Sopranos on Sky Box Sets
+Watch The Sopranos on Sky

 Rightly touted as a masterpiece of TV storytelling by most critics, The Wire tells a multi-layered tale of crime from the perspectives of law-breakers and police in modern Baltimore.
 Each ambitious series unfolds slowly, opening up a screen novel for viewers that climaxes in some of the most nail-biting scenes ever aired.
 Matched with stellar performances from Idris Elba, Dominic West and Michael K Williams, all five seasons are a must-watch for any TV viewer.

-Watch The Wire on Sky Box Sets
+Watch The Wire on Sky

-Watch Dexter on Sky Box Sets
+Watch Band of Brothers on Sky

-After satirising the inner workings of the British Government in The Thick of It, comedy-writer Armando Iannucci turned his attention across the pond to the political machinations of The White House for this sweary American adaptation.
-Veep follows former US senator Selina Mayer as she finds out becoming Vice President of the United States isn’t quite what she expected – and instead of trying to leave a legacy is instead caught up in political games.
+After satirising the inner workings of the British Government in The Thick of It, comedy-writer Armando Iannucci turned his attention across the pond to the political machinations of The White House for this sweary American series.
+Veep follows former US senator Selina Mayer as she finds out becoming Vice President of the United States isn't quite what she expected - and instead of trying to leave a legacy is instead caught up in political games.

-Watch Veep on Sky Box Sets
+Watch Veep on Sky